petermattia/petermattia/_posts/2017-08-08-why-a-website.markdown

 ([Wordpress](http://www.wordpress.com) is a very common platform for blogs and personal sites, but it's somewhat slow and clunky.
 [Jekyll](https://jekyllrb.com) is a newer 'static site generator', which means it creates nice-looking, speedy websites from relatively simple text editor input.)
-I decided to go with Jekyll on AWS, since it's the most difficult - meaning I'd learn the most from it.
+I decided to go with Jekyll on AWS S3, since it's the most difficult (relatively speaking - it's wasn't actually "difficult") - meaning I'd learn the most from it.

-It took about a full day to get everything where I wanted it to be, mostly through copious Googling.
+It took about a full day to get everything where I wanted it to be - overall pretty easy and kinda fun, but still longer than what I expected for such a standard procedure.
-In contrast, I was able to get a Wordpress site on AWS running in around an hour.
+In contrast, I was able to get a Wordpress site on AWS running in around 30 minutes.
-I definitely wouldn't recommend this method to most people trying to create a website, but it worked for my purposes - I became more familiar with the Terminal, text editing, AWS S3, domain names, etc.
+I definitely wouldn't recommend this method to most people trying to create a website, but it worked well for my purposes - I became more familiar with the Terminal, Markdown, AWS S3, domain names, etc.

 Welp, first post down.
 Here's to what's next!